Volume 14, Issue 1 (7-2026) Ecol Iran For 2026, 14(1): 146-157 | Back to browse issues page

 XML Persian Abstract Print

-Abstract: (26 Views)
+Abstract: (503 Views)

-Background and objectives: Examining injury rates in various occupations, particularly in the forestry sector, is a critical indicator for assessing occupational safety.
+Background: Examining injury rates in various occupations, particularly in the forestry sector, is a critical indicator for assessing occupational safety.
 Forestry is considered one of the most hazardous occupational sectors.
 It is associated with a high rate of occupational injuries and accidents.
-Due to the inherently dangerous nature of Forestry, it is prone to incidents that result in both physical and financial losses, especially in mountainous countries like Iran.
+Due to the inherently dangerous nature of forestry, it is prone to incidents that result in both physical and financial losses, especially in mountainous countries such as Iran.
 Numerous reports have highlighted that forest exploitation is a high-risk occupation that not only faces natural hazards but also safety challenges related to machinery use and poor working conditions.
 To mitigate these accidents, effective management and the promotion of a safety culture in the workplace are of utmost importance.
 Studies have shown that the majority of accidents are caused by unsafe behaviors and environmental conditions.
 Research on the causes of accidents and risk analysis, particularly in wood harvesting operations within Iranian forests, has focused on identifying risk factors and improving occupational safety.
-Investigating the types and severity of injuries is crucial for better management of occupational safety.
+Investigating the types and severity of injuries is crucial for the better management of occupational safety.
 Therefore, this study investigates occupational injuries related to forest harvesting in the Chafroud region of western Guilan Province.

-Conclusion: Given the commencement of the Seventh Development Plan in the country and the shift in perspective regarding forest management, along with the growing need to prioritize human resources in forestry, research on occupational safety in forests has become particularly crucial.
+Conclusion: Given the commencement of the Seventh Development Plan in Iran and the shift in perspective regarding forest management, along with the growing need to prioritize human resources in forestry, research on occupational safety in forests has become particularly crucial.
 Therefore, the reliable dissemination of research findings on occupational safety and work-related accidents in forests is of significant importance, especially considering the limited number of such studies published in the country.
-To reduce the incidence and severity of accidents in the study area, it is recommended that safety programs be incorporated into worker training upon their entry into the job.
+To reduce the incidence and severity of accidents in the study area, it is recommended to incorporate safety programs into worker training upon their entry into the job.
 Foremen should conduct these safety training sessions in the forest.
 Additionally, workers should be encouraged to use safety and personal protection equipment, informed about the benefits of these devices, and motivated to use them consistently.

 Type of Study: Research | Subject: Special

-Received: 2025/03/8 | Accepted: 2026/04/13
+Received: 2026/03/1 | Accepted: 2025/12/5

 Add your comments about this article : Your username or Email: